Nitaiz123/Nitaiz123/README.md

 Past: Optimized frontends @ TheLekhani

-Currently: Leveling up with graduate studies in CS.
-Building engaging digital avatars @ Mimio.ai
+Currently: Building engaging digital avatars @ Mimio.ai and leveling up with graduate studies in CS.

 Always learning, constantly building, and passionate about creating technology that improves people's lives.
 Open to collaborating on impactful projects!